schriste6/stock_analysis_Module2_Challenge/README.md

-# Stock Analysis - Refactored Script, a gain or a loss?
+# Stock Analysis - Refactored Code, a gain or a loss?

 ## Overview of Project:

 ### Original Request
-*Customer, Steve, is pleased with the original **Stock Analysis** script developed to analyze stock performance, it delivers on all the requested deliverables.
-The initial request was a stock analysis script to run on 12 stocks.
+*Customer, Steve, is pleased with the original **Stock Analysis** code developed to analyze stock performance, it delivers on all the requested deliverables.
+The initial request was a stock analysis code to run on 12 stocks.
 Steve's delight with the original deliverable has him returning with a change request.*
 ### Change Request
 *Steve would like to run the **Stock Analysis** on thousands of stocks.
-The concerned is the current script will not deliver needed results timely.
-The new request is to refactor the current script to deliver the stock analysis on thousands of stocks with improved runtime.*
+The concerned is the current code will not deliver needed results in a timely manner.
+The new request is to refactor the current code to deliver the stock analysis on thousands of stocks with improved runtime.*

 ### Results:
-- Snippets of script runtimes for 2017 (refactored on left / original on right)
+- Snippets of code runtimes for 2017 (refactored on left / original on right)
-  - Refractored script demonstrates an ***improved runtime of 0.55859 seconds***:
+  - Refactored code demonstrates an ***improved runtime of 0.55859 seconds***:

 ![](/Resources/VBA_Challenge_2017.png)     ![](/Resources/Original_code_2017_code_performance.png)

-- Snippets of script runtimes for 2018  (refactored on left / original on right)
+- Snippets of code runtimes for 2018 (refactored on left / original on right)
-  - Refractored script demonstrates an ***improved runtime of 0.95898 seconds***:
+  - Refactored code demonstrates an ***improved runtime of 0.95898 seconds***:

 ![](/Resources/VBA_Challenge_2018.png)     ![](/Resources/Original_code_2018_code_performance.png)

-#### Refactored script can be accessed via this [link](/Resources/Refactored_script_w_improved_runtime.txt to file with refactored script that delivers better runtime by)
+#### Refactored code can be accessed via this [link](/Resources/Refactored_script_w_improved_runtime.txt to file with refactored script that delivers better runtime by)
-- Adding a tickerIndex simplified the script:
+- Adding a tickerIndex simplified the code:
-- - eliminated a for loop
+  - eliminated a for loop
-- - reduced number of conditionals
+  - reduced number of conditionals
-- - reduced memory needs
+  - reduced memory needs

 #### **Summary:**
 ##### What are the advantages or disadvantages of refactoring code?